[ Printer Friendly Version ] [ Report Abuse ]

 Her heart stopped.
 “What?” she asked quickly.
 “Is there something wrong?”

 He shook his head and looked down at his side.
 “No,” he said, prodding part of his rib cage gingerly through his shirt.
 “You just elbowed me exactly where some woman who was going through Felix Felicis withdrawal kicked me this morning.
-It hurts.”
+It hurt.”

 Lily took a step back.
 “Sorry,” she said.
 “I was just happy to see you.”

 Scorpius managed a smile, though the lines on his forehead said that he was still in a fair amount of pain.
 “I’d gathered.”

 “Do you want to sit down for a bit?”